-A year later, when my best friend Dodger and I decided to earnestly invoke Lord Satan, we use Paul, jr.’s trans as our foundation.
+A year later, when my best friend Dodger and I decided to earnestly invoke Lord Satan, we actually used Paul, jr.’s translation as our foundation.
 Here’s our own take on that famous reversed segment, according to our expert 12 year-old faculties:

 I still stand by this reading today.

 When I speak at conferences on this topic, however, I usually champion this translation:

 Now, thanks to the internet—and the fact that the backwards audio is really just a Rorschach that says nothing—there is a very elaborate bullshit version that has now become canonical.
 And here it is.
 I’ve duplicated the audio widget here for your convenience: